sripberger/csc-tools/README.md

 North Haverbrook: 4
 ```

-This is nice because it helps us verify some of the information above.
+This is nice because it helps us verify the `minimumCollisionScore`.
 We know
-that Brockway works as the `ignoredRegion`, since no other region has more
-players.
-We also know that the `minimumCollisionScore` of 2 is correct, because
+that 4 is correct, because four collisions are necessary.
+Ogdenville and
-two collisions are necessary.
-Brockway is ignored, but there are two more
-Ogdenville players than there are pools.
-Each of these overflowing players
+Brockway each have two more players than there are pools, and each of these 4
-will cause at least one collision, no matter what we do.
+overflowing players will cause at least one collision, no matter what we do.

 #### Showing Pools
 To actually display the pools in analysis, include the -p flag, like so: